Aditib611/ShopEase-Ecommerce-app/README.md

-# ShopEase-Ecommerce-app
+# ShopEase - Ecommerce Application
+Welcome to the E-Commerce Application, a feature-rich and user-friendly online shopping platform built with the MERN stack.
+This project demonstrates the integration of React for a dynamic UI, Express/Node.js for a secure back-end, and MongoDB for efficient data storage.
- A feature-rich MERN stack E-commerce app, employing React for dynamic UI and Express/Node.js for secure back-end.
-Utilized MongoDB for data storage, integrating a dummy payment gateway and diverse filters for enhanced user experience.
+Implements bcrypt for password protection, ensuring secure user authentication and data protection.
+Additionally, it includes a dummy payment gateway and various filters to enhance the user experience.

 ## How to run on local machine 💻